SeanGiddings/CastleEscapeGame/readme.md

 * Initialize a new git repository in your solution directory: `git init`
 * Get ready to save the work you have done by staging it for source control: `git add .`
 * Commit the changes you have made so far: `git commit -m 'Initial commit'`
-* On GitHub: Login and create a new repository called "TestConsoleApp".
+* On GitHub: Login and create a new repository called "CastleEscape".
   * Don't worry about using a Repository Template right now.
   * Make sure it is Public so others can see it.
   * Skip initializing the repository with a README.
   * Skip adding a .gitignore on GitHub.
 You've already done this.
   * Skip adding a license.
   * The next screen will show up with the title: "Quick Setup".
 Just below that, click on HTTPS and grab the URL for your repository.
-It will look something like `https://github.com/[Your_GitHub_Username]/TestConsoleApp.git`
+It will look something like `https://github.com/[Your_GitHub_Username]/CastleEscape.git`
 * Go back to the terminal / command prompt.
-* Add a remote repository so you can push your code to GitHub: (ex: `git remote add origin https://github.com/[Your_GitHub_Username]/TestConsoleApp.git`)
+* Add a remote repository so you can push your code to GitHub: (ex: `git remote add origin https://github.com/[Your_GitHub_Username]/CastleEscape.git`)
 * Push the changes to GitHub: `git push -u origin master`
   * You only have to use `git push -u ...` once.
 This just tells git that you want to push changes upstream to the remote called origin from the branch called master.
 Once you have done this, you can just type `git push` to push future changesets to GitHub.

 # Setting up .NET Core Build Actions in GitHub

-* Go to your repository in GitHub (ex: https://github.com/[Your_GitHub_Username]/TestConsoleApp)
+* Go to your repository in GitHub (ex: https://github.com/[Your_GitHub_Username]/CastleEscape)
 * Click on "Actions"
 * GitHub will detect what kind of code you have in the repository and should suggest a .NET Core workflow.
 * Click "Set up this workflow" to add this workflow to your project.